MicrosoftDocs/customer-insights/ci-docs/journeys/set-up-event-outbound.md

 - **Contacts who canceled**: Lists contacts who were registered for the event but who have now canceled their registration.
 The list includes cancellations made by contacts using the event website and by users using the Customer Insights - Journeys app.
 If you'd like to communicate with contacts who canceled from one or more events, you can set up a behavioral segment based on `EventRegistrationCancelled` interactions and then use that segment to target a customer journey.

     > [!NOTE]
     > Canceled event registrations are deactivated, not deleted.
-To cancel an event registration from within Customer Insights - Journeys, simply deactivate the record.
+To cancel an event registration from within Customer Insights - Journeys, simply deactivate the record by setting its status to "Inactive" from top rigth corner on the registration main form.
     >
     > To determine your current Customer Insights - Journeys version, refer to [Find out which version of Dynamics 365 Customer Insights - Journeys you are running](apply-updates.md#find-out-which-version-of-customer-insights---journeys-you-are-running).

 ### The Additional information tab